6 Things to Do with Leftover Halloween Candy

 You’ve allowed your kids to indulge in their hard-earned loot, now what do you do with it?
 After having your kids brush their teeth, of course, here are some ideas to whittle away the excess:

 - Create a bartering system.
 Help them learn to make healthy choices while also learning about value.
-Trade in one piece of candy back into mom or dad to choose what to have for dinner, for example.
+Trade in 1 piece of candy in exchange for choosing what to have for dinner, for example.
 Or trade in 5 pieces of candy for a higher-valued activity, like getting to go to a fun park or bouncy house.

 - Do some educational activities with it.
 Depending upon the age of your children, have them practice adding and subtracting with smaller candies like M&Ms or skittles.
 Or put all of the candy in alphabetical order.
 Or sort them by size, shape, color, etc.